 Since age can affect the number of spermatozoa in seminal vesicles (Munsch-Masset et al., 2023), we dissected males of similar ages (n = 5 males of 5 days, n = 28 males of 6 days and n = 10 males of 8 days after emergence, and we controlled the age in the statistic models, see below).
-Dissections were performed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) in PBS saline buffer using fine forceps.
-For all males, the abdomen was opened after decapitation to collect seminal vesicles which were then placed on a slide and gently uncoiled with fine forceps.
-Males were photographed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) with a Leica IC 80 HD camera (Leica, Germany) to measure the head width using ImageJ.
+Dissections were performed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) in phosphate-buffered saline (PBS) using fine forceps.
+For all males, the abdomen was opened after decapitation to collect seminal vesicles which were then placed on a slide in PBS and gently uncoiled with fine forceps.
+Males were photographed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) with a Leica IC 80 HD camera (Leica, Germany) to measure their head width using ImageJ.
 This measure can be considered as a reliable proxy of the size of the individuals (Jones & Tomberlin, 2021).
 In the same way, the seminal vesicles were photographed and their whole length was measured with ImageJ.
-A drop of DAPI was then applied to the preparation to label the nuclei of the spermatozoa for blind-counting in a section of one of the two seminal vesicles using a fluorescence microscope (Olympus CX40, Japan) with a x20 objective as in Munsch-Masset et al., (2023).
+A drop of DAPI was then applied to the preparation to label the nuclei of the spermatozoa for blind-counting in a section of one of the two seminal vesicles using a fluorescence microscope (Olympus CX40, Japan) with a x20 objective as in Munsch-Masset et al. (2023).
 The length of this section was also measured to obtain the ratio between the sperm-counted-section and the whole seminal vesicles.
 Then, this ratio was multiplied to the number of sperm counted within the portion to obtain the total number of spermatozoa in the seminal vesicles.
 Finally, this was doubled for the total number of sperm of one male.

 The dissection of females took place the day after copulation, knowing that females lay eggs two/three days after mating (Munsch-Masset et al., 2023).
-The two individuals of a pair were photographed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) with a Leica IC 80 HD camera (Leica, Germany) to measure the head width using ImageJ like the males frome the mean risks experiment these measures and were taken into account in the models for both the sperm production and allocation as covariates.
+The two individuals of a pair were photographed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) with a Leica IC 80 HD camera (Leica, Germany) to measure their head width using ImageJ like the males from the mean risk experiment.
+These measures were taken into account in the models for both the sperm production and allocation as covariates.
 For all individuals, the abdomen was opened to collect the three spermathecae which were then placed on a microscope slide.
 Before crushing them with a microscope coverslip to release the spermatozoa, a drop of DAPI was applied to the spermatheca to mark the nucleus of the spermatozoa which were blind-counted under a fluorescence microscope (Olympus CX40, Japan) under a x20 objective.

 Statistical analyses